taiwangoldcard/website/content/goldcard-holders-faq/tax.md

 website](https://www.etax.nat.gov.tw/etwmain/front/ETW158W13?site=en).

 ## Where can I go for help with my taxes?
 The National Taxation Bureau provides free professional taxation consultation sessions [in English and Japanese](https://www.ntbt.gov.tw/English/multiplehtml/51c544ce868347fa85b4d63bcaee4559).
+The phone number is (02)2311-3711 ext 1116.

 During "tax season" there are dedicated English language counters for tax filing at National Taxation Bureau offices in major cities.
+In Taipei, the [National Taxation Bureau of Taipei (NTBT) Head Office](https://goo.gl/maps/vNersbo4Ct2amGH6A) always offers a dedicated English language counter where you can go to ask questions or get help with filing your taxes.

 ## My salary is paid by an overseas company, where do I pay tax?
 In general Taiwan, and sometimes also in the overseas country.